 The Canadian Institute for Health Research (CIHR)

 Also known as CIHR this is the second federally funded scholarship.
 Collectively NSERC, CIHR and SSHRC (social sciences) are known as the Tri-agencies.
 Although more NSERC opportunities are available, several of our students hold CIHR awards.
 Like NSERC awards start off at $17,500 for masters students and go up to $30,000 with a $5,000 research allowance for the strongest doctoral winners.
-Again there are three rounds of competition.

 Find Out More